Embarcadero Plaza

-Embarcadero Plaza, previously known as Justin Herman Plaza from its opening in 1972 until 2017, is a 3.6 acre plaza near the intersection of Market and Embarcadero in San Francisco's Financial District, in the U.S. state of California.
-It is owned by Boston Properties, who acquired the neighboring Embarcadero Center office, hotel, and retail complex in 1998.
+Embarcadero Plaza, previously known as Justin Herman Plaza from its opening in 1972 until 2017, is a 3.6 acre plaza near the intersection of Market Street and The Embarcadero in San Francisco's Financial District, in the U.S. state of California.
+It was completed in 1972 and is owned and operated by the San Francisco Recreation & Parks Department.
+The plaza is composed of two halves: Embarcadero Plaza North and Embarcadero Plaza South.

+Embarcadero Plaza is bordered by Sue Bierman Park on the north, The Embarcadero on the northeast, Don Chee Way busway on the southeast, a combination of Steuart Street, Market Street, and Embarcadero Center on the southwest, and a combination of Embarcadero Center and Clay Street on the west.

+Embarcadero Plaza North contains the Abraham Lincoln Brigade Monument, the Vaillancourt Fountain, a sunken brick hardscape, and temporary padel courts.
+Embarcadero Plaza South contains R-Evolution (Cochrane), bocce courts, the Don Chee Way hardscape, and a crosswalk.

 Design

 The design of Embarcadero Plaza is credited to Don Carter (principal-in-charge) with help from Mario J. Ciampi and John Bolles.
 The original concept was devised by Lawrence Halprin, who described five distinct districts of Market Street in the 1962 report What to do About Market Street starting at the Embarcadero and ending at Van Ness.
 In retrospect, Halprin's vision for Market was described as a "pedestrian-oriented series of linked civic spaces" which were later realized as the open spaces running from Embarcadero Plaza (in the northeast) to UN Plaza in the southwest.
-Halprin described an early concept for what he called Ferry Building Park in the 1962 Market Street report, proposing to bring San Francisco Bay and the original harbor closer to Market, as "the [Embarcadero] Freeway and the Ferry building have created an impenetrable barrier, at street level, to one of San Francisco's most priceless assets – its marine setting" and offering ways to minimize the visual and aural impact of the double-decked freeway.
+Halprin described an early concept for what he called Ferry Building Park in the 1962 What to do About Market Street report, proposing to bring San Francisco Bay and the original harbor closer to Market, as "the [Embarcadero] Freeway and the Ferry building have created an impenetrable barrier, at street level, to one of San Francisco's most priceless assets – its marine setting" and offering ways to minimize the visual and aural impact of the double-decked freeway.

 The controversial Vaillancourt Fountain dominates the northeast end of the plaza.
 The large plaza could accommodate large crowds, and the roaring fountain was designed to drown out noise from the Embarcadero Freeway, which was completed in 1959 and ran along the east side of the plaza from its opening in 1972 until the freeway was torn down in 1991.
-La Chiffonnière is also installed in the plaza, closer to Market.

-A bocce ball court was built using private donations in 2010.

-Reception

-During the debate over changing the name, San Francisco Chronicle urban spaces critic John King called it "a stark concrete landscape" and added "there's no earthly reason you would want to be there."
-In an earlier article published just after Halprin's death in 2009, King noted that Embarcadero Plaza was "oversize and stiff, unable to adjust to the changing urban scene on all sides."

 History

-The plaza, located at the eastern end of Market Street, opened in 1972.
-It was originally named for M. Justin Herman, executive director of the San Francisco Redevelopment Agency from 1959 to 1971.